Freedom Insights of the Week

-It is time for our weekly series that aims to present the thoughts of various thinkers on the nature of freedom.
+This week we have another three quotes for you that present the thoughts of various thinkers on the nature of freedom.

 These quotes from thinkers, statesmen, writers, and philosophers highlight: